 Depending on the inviting organization's needs, an Azure AD B2B collaboration user can be in one of the following account states:

 State 1: Homed in an external instance of Azure AD and represented as a guest user in the inviting organization.
 In this case, the B2B user signs in by using an Azure AD account that belongs to the invited tenant.
 If the partner organization doesn't use Azure AD, the guest user in Azure AD is still created.
 The requirements are that they redeem their invitation and Azure AD verifies their email address.
 This arrangement is also called a just-in-time (JIT) tenancy or a "viral" tenancy.

-State 2: Homed in a Microsoft account and represented as a guest user in the host organization.
-In this case, the guest user signs in with a Microsoft account.
-The invited user's social identity (google.com or similar), which is not a Microsoft account, is created as a Microsoft account in the inviting organization’s directory during offer redemption.
+State 2: Homed in a Microsoft or other account and represented as a guest user in the host organization.
+In this case, the guest user signs in with a Microsoft account or a social account (google.com or similar).
+The invited user's identity is created as a Microsoft account in the inviting organization’s directory during offer redemption.

 State 3: Homed in the host organization's on-premises Active Directory and synced with the host organization's Azure AD.
 You can use Azure AD Connect to sync the partner accounts to the cloud as Azure AD B2B users with UserType = Guest.
 See Grant locally-managed partner accounts access to cloud resources.

-State 4: Homed in host organization's Azure AD with UserType = Guest and credentials that the host organization manages.
+State 4: Homed in the host organization's Azure AD with UserType = Guest and credentials that the host organization manages.

-Now, let's see what an Azure AD B2B collaboration user in State 1 looks like in Azure AD.
+Now, let's see what an Azure AD B2B collaboration user looks like in Azure AD.

 Before invitation redemption